hashicorp/packer/website/source/docs/builders/qemu.html.markdown

 * `vm_name` (string) - This is the name of the image (QCOW2 or IMG) file for the new virtual machine, without the file extension.
 By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.

+* `vnc_port_min` and `vnc_port_max` (integer) - The minimum and
+  maximum port to use for the VNC port on the host machine which is forwarded to the VNC port on the guest machine.
+Because Packer often runs in parallel, Packer will choose a randomly available port in this range to use as the host port.

 ## Boot Command